-You’ve submitted your resume for that great open position that you found and have just hung up the phone after agreeing to an in-person interview.
+You’ve submitted your resume for that great open dental position and have just hung up the phone after agreeing to an in-person interview.
 What now?
 Now your work begins to get yourself ready!

 - Evaluate: What is unique about your skills and experiences that will enable you to stand out from others seeking the same position?
 Think about how you will highlight these capabilities during the interview.

 - Assess: what questions do you have about the role, office, culture, schedule, etc. that you want to be prepared to ask?
 Write them down and bring them with you to the interview.

 - Print: print a few copies of your resume on a good quality paper to take with you to the interview.

 How you present yourself and communicate during the interview will affect your potential employer’s perception of you.
 First impressions are formed quickly and can be difficult to change.

 - Appearance: be sure to dress appropriately for the position (e.g., clean and pressed suit, dress pants, dress, button-up shirt and tie, sportscoat, etc.)

 - Be aware of your nonverbal/body language: make eye contact, smile, lean forward to show interest, provide a firm handshake, don’t cross your arms in front of you, manage your facial expressions to communicate openness and interest